 For those who desire a complete record check that includes details like juvenile delinquent offenses and arrests, they need to mail a letter of request along with their personal fingerprint card to the KBI.
 The fee for certified records checks are $30 for name-based and $45 for those that are fingerprint-verified.

-The Shawnee County Department of Corrections keeps a daily booking report of inmates in the Shawnee County Adult Detention Center.
-Users can download a report from its archive to look at the mugshots and read inmate information.
+The Shawnee County Department of Corrections keeps a daily booking report of inmates in the county’s Adult Detention Center.
+Citizens can search for individual under custody through their Online Inmate Search Portal and can download the Daily Booking Archives containing inmate information, including their full name, mugshot, offense, and more.

-The Labette County Sheriff’s Office’s inmate roster allows site visitors to see inmate photos and click on their profiles to learn more about their charges.
-They can also search for a specific person by first or last name through the search box.
+The Labette County Sheriff’s Office’s Inmate Roster allows site visitors to see inmate photos.
+Click on their profiles to learn more information about anyone’s arrest records, including charges and agency who made the arrest.
+Moreover, users can also search for a specific person by first or last name through the search box.

 Since some local jails don’t have online tools, people may need to contact their county jail by phone to inquire about mugshots.
 They just need to type “[county name] mugshots” into a search engine to begin.